ppatierno/proposals/122-dynamic-controller-quorum.md

 The `initialControllers` list is then saved within the `Kafka` custom resource status.

-TBD

-Manual approach:

-* ssh into a node and run
+But the step of retrieving the controllers' directory IDs don't work when we start from a static quorum.
+The Kafka Admin Client API returns the `AAAAAAAAAAAAAAAAAAAAAA` value instead of the actual directory ID (from the `meta.properties` file).
+It's the Base64 encoding of UUID all zeroes used within Apache Kafka when the voters are tracked within a static quorum.

+Due to the above problem, a manual approach could be a solution by making the following steps:

+* on any node from the cluster, running:

 ```shell
 bin/kafka-features.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 upgrade --feature kraft.version=1
 ```
-* ssh into controllers, get all the directory IDs from the `meta.properties` files patch the corresponding `Kafka` status.
+* going through all controllers, get all the directory IDs from the `meta.properties` files and patch the corresponding `Kafka` status:

 ```shell
 kubectl patch kafka my-cluster -n myproject --type=merge --subresource=status -p '{"status":{"initialControllers":[{"nodeId":3,"directoryId":"aIbghWckQcCqhuwcH-Im_Q"},{"nodeId":4,"directoryId":"mfxmiCJjQhmis2FkPZ6-aw"},{"nodeId":5,"directoryId":"I7BRhBWqSqSTgi1WG9KEuA"}]}}'